faroit/CountNet/README.md

 [Docker](https://www.docker.com/) makes it easy to reproduce the results and install all requirements.
 If you have docker installed, run the following steps to predict a count from the provided test sample.

 * Build the docker image: `docker build -t countnet .`
+* Run like this: `docker run -it countnet python predict.py ...` (see usage details below)
-* Predict from example: `docker run -i countnet python predict.py --model CRNN examples/5_speakers.wav`
+* Mount your data into the container: `docker run -v /path/to/your/data:/data -it countnet python predict.py ... /data/your_audio.wav`

 ### Manual Installation